-A look at how to fund your commercial flight trianing
+A look at how to finance your airline pilot training

-How do I pay for or finance commercial flight training?
+How do I pay for my commercial flight training?

-To fund or finance you commercial flight training, you generally have the following options:
+There are a number of ways to pay for your commercial flight training.
+To fund or finance your airline pilot training, you generally have the following options:

-- Be accepted large bank loan, secured against a property to pay for integrated training
+- Be accepted for a large bank loan, secured against a property to pay for your integrated flight training.

 With integrated flight training programs starting at about £80,000, there are only a handful of realistic options you can use to fund the training and one of these is a bank loan.
 Due to the amount of money you will need to borrow, banks will require a ‘guarantor’.
 This means the loan is secured against an asset, and the asset is typically a property.

 The majority of prospective commercial pilots want to start their flight training shortly after leaving school and clearly you are unlikely to own a property at his age.
 Therefore people are generally reliant on their parents or other family members (such as grandparents) securing the loan against their property for you or re-mortgaging the house.

 Unfortunately this is not an option for everyone as not all families own their home or have paid off enough equity in the mortgage.